sebbacon/home-automation/README.md

 To start with, you have to pair the thermostatic heads (and wall thermostat) with the cube, so it knows what it can address (the documentation calls this "teaching-in").
 You need to start the Max! software to access the Cube's control interface.
 This is Java software which runs as a web server on your computer that you access using your web browser.
 It is packaged for Windows and Mac but a community member has helpfully [repackaged it for Linux](https://github.com/shawn-ogg/maxapp_linux_installer).

-You probably don't *have* to use that software: the protocol [has been reverse engineered](https://github.com/Bouni/max-cube-protocol), of which there are various implementations around the web, but none of them (that I've found) are complete.
+Theoretically, you don't *have* to use that software: the protocol [has been reverse engineered](https://github.com/Bouni/max-cube-protocol), of which there are various implementations around the web, but none of them (that I've found) are complete.
 Most of these can report on current thermostat state and set current temperature, but that's all.

 Once you've taught-in the thermostats, you can set their daily schedule: up to 7 heat/time pairs per day, per thermostatic head.
 The EQ-Max! software is very clunky for this, particularly as you typically want to do a lot of cut-and-paste, so I've [added a command to python-maxcube-api](https://github.com/sebbacon/python-maxcube-api/tree/add-program-setting) to allow you to save and set programmes in JSON.
+I also used the official software to group the three radiators and the wall thermostat in our open plan living space into one room.

-When playing with scripting, I found TRVs would randomly stop responding.
+*Note*: When playing with scripting, I found TRVs would randomly stop responding.
 It turns out this is because of the "1% rule" - each RF band has a "duty cycle" which is the maximum ratio of time on the air per hour.
 Basically, 1% means you can speak 36s per hour.

 ### openHABian